6529-Collections/nextgen/docs/setter-functions.md

       * @param merkleProof Refers to the set of hashes that can be used to prove a given leaf's membership in the merkle tree.
       * @param _delegator Refers to the delegator address during allowlist minting.
 If the minter will mint on his behalf the _delegator value is set to 0x0000000000000000000000000000000000000000, otherwise the delegator's address needs to be provided.
+      * @param _varg0 Refers to the arbitrary value that will be used for generating the tokenHash.
     */

     function mint(